andreleox/backrest-playground/README.md

 # PGbackrest-playground [work in progress]
 ### What is this?
-It's a Pgbackrest environment conected with 2 Postgres clusters (VM) in order demostrate some capabilities of this great backup tool, like backup, delta restore, diferencial backups and so on.
+It's a Pgbackrest environment conected with 2 Postgres clusters (VM) in order to demostrate some capabilities of this great backup tool, like backup, delta restore, diferencial backups and so on.

 ### Pre-requisites:
 * Vagrant shuld be installed on you machine